JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/reliquary.md

 ## Stone Eater, 1 use

   - A rodent-sized centipede that consumes and digests stone, capable of cutting a small tunnel in under an hour.
-It can be used more than once, but only if you can catch it (DEX 18).
+It can be used more than once, but only if you can catch it (AGL 18).

 ## Stonewax Gum, 3 uses, _petty_